 Supervise press room and message center

 Onsite Deliverables: Our main aim is to make everyone happy at any event we are involved in - the client, the customers and ourselves.
-We make sure that the best of deliverables are present to all event attendees to provide a wholesome event experience.
+We make sure that the best of deliverables are presented to all event attendees to provide them with a wholesome event experience.